josh-abrams/josh-abrams.github.io/_projects/2019-08-05-boulevard-bikes.md

 ![](/images/boulevard-bikes/top-image.jpeg)

-## Boulevard Bikes
+# Boulevard Bikes

+---

 For my second project at General Assembly, I designed and prototyped an e-commerce application for Boulevard Bikes, a local bike store in Logan Square

+## User Research

+---

 I first ran a competetive analysis.
 This analysis compared the existance of 40 different features on seven different bike store websites spanning all of Chicago.
 There were a few key takeaways from this, the biggest and broadest being that there are a lot of retailers that have online storefronts.
 Even local retailers.
 Secondly, while there is plenty of variety in the features of online bike storefronts, there is a basic, refined formula that goes into a lot of the sites.
 Following pieces of this formula helped me establish the basic outline of my page.

 I then reached out and e-mailed the owner of Boulevard Bikes to see if he had any interest in taking part of my research in exchange for free design.
 He boldly stated that he had no interest in developing an online store front and believed in the importance of brick and mortar business.
 I then managed to get two guerilla user interviews outside the storefront before getting kicked out.
 After that, I found two people I knew who both had shopped at Boulevard Bikes in the past as well as two people who had bought bikes online.
 I managed to get extensive interviews with all of them.

+---

-I had a few key takeaways from my user interviews.
+I had a few key takeaways from my user interviews:
 * Users want to compare, customize and test bikes.
 * Users want to buy used bikes.
 * Users want a way to access the store’s policies.
 (Returns important)